LYZER03/DevOps-SRE/README.md

 ## Course Feedback

-In general, we believe the classes provide a highly practical introduction to application development.
-The course content is sequential, which facilitates our learning progress as students.
-What we enjoyed the most was the integration of Github CI/CD and Docker, as this platform simplifies the management of various processes when creating a complete web page, such as deployment, containerization, and environment setup.
+In general, our courses aim to provide a practical and pragmatic introduction to application development.
+The program follows a logical sequence, favoring a fluid learning trajectory for students.
+We particularly appreciate the seamless integration of key tools such as GitHub CI/CD, Docker, Vagrant, Kubernetes and istio.
+This integration significantly streamlines the management of the various processes essential to building a complete application, encompassing deployment, containerization and environment configuration.

-We believe it's important for students to have a minimum level of web programming knowledge in HTML, CSS, and JS before taking this course.
-Some topics, like DevOps practices, Continuous Integration, or Docker, are covered more superficially, and individuals without prior knowledge might feel overwhelmed trying to keep up with the class pace.
+To maximize the benefits of this course, we recommend that students possess a fundamental understanding of web programming languages such as HTML, CSS and JS.
+Some advanced topics, including DevOps practices, continuous integration, Docker, Infrastructure as Code, Istio and Kubernetes, are introduced, although we recognize that these can be covered at a rapid pace.
+Those with no prior knowledge in these areas may find it difficult to keep up with the accelerated progression of the course.